magento/architecture/design-documents/service-isolation/invoker.md

 }
 ```
 ##### Remote request data
-Information about the request to be sent for a remote service
+Information about the request to be sent for a remote service.
+Can be used by 3rd-party devs to modify remote calls like adding additional data.
 ```php
 interface InvokeRequestInterface {